Do I need ESDM and Speech Pathology?

 Parents are confused and often overwhelmed when their child gets a diagnosis of autism.
 Then they deal with the worry and grief over the diagnosis.
 It days and weeks to work out what interventions are going to be the best for their child.
 We field lots of phone calls from parents every week.
 One of the questions parents always ask is, “Do I need Speech Pathology and the Early Start Denver Model (ESDM)?”

 Parents sift through the minefield of interventions that are available.
 They spend hours trying to work out what combination of interventions they should choose for their child.
+Let’s look at whether children need Speech Pathology and the ESDM.

 Why should we choose the ESDM?